- Open enrollment for 2022 coverage in Arkansas began November 1, 2021.

-How did individual health insurance premiums change in Arkansas for 2021?
+How will individual health insurance premiums change in Arkansas for 2022?

-The following average rate changes were approved for 2021 by Arkansas individual-market insurers:
+The following average rate changes have been proposed for 2022 by Arkansas individual-market insurers:

-As noted above, QualChoice and QCA are now owned by Centene and marketed under the Ambetter brand.
-And the new insurer in the Arkansas market, Health Advantage, is an affiliate of Arkansas Blue Cross and Blue Shield.
-So although there are five different insurers listed on the state’s individual market rate change overview (it would have been six if Oscar had been approved), three of them are under the Ambetter umbrella, and two are under the Arkansas Blue Cross Blue Shield umbrella.
+QualChoice and QCA are now owned by Centene and marketed under the Ambetter brand.
+And the new insurer in the Arkansas market (as of 2021), Health Advantage, is an affiliate of Arkansas Blue Cross and Blue Shield.
+So although there are six different insurers listed on the state’s individual market rate change overview, three of them are under the Ambetter umbrella, and two are under the Arkansas Blue Cross Blue Shield umbrella.

 For perspective, here’s a look at how premiums in the Arkansas exchange have changed over the years: